catberry/catberry/docs/get-started.md

 ##"lib" folder
 If you developed projects using node.js you might know that "lib" folder is adopted approach to place modules of any application or package.
 Most of packages in npm do so.
-So it is a best practice for Catberry project too.
+So it is the best practice for Catberry project too.

 ##"public" folder
 You do not need to create this folder it will be created automatically on application startup.
 This folder is used to publish all module's resources like images, CSS, static HTML files and browser scripts.
-Also when you start Catberry it builds browser script bundle with all Catberry's browser modules and all modules from folder "catberry_modules" then put it to catberry.js file in public folder.
+Also when you start Catberry it builds browser script bundle with all Catberry's browser modules and all modules from folder "catberry_modules" then puts it to catberry.js file in public folder.

 **Warning**: Be careful! "public" folder is cleared on every application startup.

 ##"client.js" script

-This is initial script for browser which should do all initialization stuff.
+This is an initial script for browser that should do all initialization stuff.

 For example, chat service application: